-Questions testing these skills will often begin with one of the following words: predict, suggest, calculate, or determine.
-(See Glossary of Terms Used in Science Papers.)
+Questions testing these skills will often begin with one of the following words: predict, suggest, calculate or determine.
+(See the Glossary of Terms.)

-C: Experimental Skills and Investigations
+C: Experimental skills and investigations

-Candidates should be able to:
+Students should be able to:

-- 1. know how to use techniques, apparatus, and materials (including following a sequence of instructions where appropriate) - 2. make and record observations, measurements, and estimates - 3. interpret and evaluate experimental observations and data - 4. plan investigations, evaluate methods, and suggest possible improvements (including the selection of techniques, apparatus, and materials).
+- 1. know how to use techniques, apparatus and materials (including following a sequence of instructions where appropriate) - 2. make and record observations, measurements and estimates - 3. interpret and evaluate experimental observations and data - 4. plan investigations, evaluate methods and suggest possible improvements (including the selection of techniques, apparatus and materials).

-3.3 Scheme of Assessment
+3.3 Scheme of assessment

-All candidates must enter for three papers: Paper 1; one from either Paper 2 or Paper 3; and one from either Paper 4 or Paper 5.
+All candidates must enter for three papers: Paper 1; either Paper 2 or Paper 3; and one from Papers 4, 5 or 6.

-Candidates who have studied only the Core curriculum, or who are expected to achieve a grade D or below, should normally be entered for Paper 2.
+Candidates who have only studied the Core curriculum, or who are expected to achieve a grade D or below, should normally be entered for Paper 2.